ksokolovUF/gatorlink_bypass/README.md

 > **_NOTE:_**  you can use `selenium-manager` to get geckodriver:
 `sudo dnf install selenium-manager` and then `selenium-manager --browser firefox`

+Also you need `wl-clipboard` to use with Wayland: `sudo dnf install wl-clipboard`

 ```bash
 cd gatorlink_bypass
 mkdir -p .secrets